Our Secret (TV series): Synopsis

-The series tells the story of a superior and unruly campus male god Zhou Siyue (Chen Zheyuan) and a headstrong, stubborn and lovely cinderella girl, Ding Xian (Xu Mengjie).
-From being mutually exclusive tablemates at school to becoming each others lifelong companions in their journey through youth.
+The series tells the story of a superior and unruly campus male god Zhou Siyue (Chen Zheyuan) and a headstrong, stubborn, and lovely Cinderella girl, Ding Xian (Xu Mengjie).
+From being mutually exclusive tablemates at school to becoming each other's lifelong companions in their journey through youth.
 Although they couldn't stand each other at first, they come to appreciate each other's strengths in their day-to-day interactions.